SIP for NRI: How to Invest in Indian Mutual Funds from Abroad (2026)

 | SIP mandate | Set up via NRE debit instruction | Set up via NRO debit instruction |

-Recommendation for most NRIs: Use NRE account for SIP investments.
+Recommendation for most NRIs: When deciding between an NRE vs NRO account for SIP investment, most NRIs should use the NRE account.
 Your salary (earned abroad) can be freely remitted to India, invested via SIP, and the full corpus is freely repatriable when you want it back.

 US and Canada NRI: The FATCA Challenge